Anticipate complication with Endoleak Risk Index

 Endoleak Risk Index (ERI)

-Guiding surgeons toward optimal device selection to reduce the chances of complications and enhance patients’ outcomes.
+ERI estimates endoleak risk with simulated endograft sizes, guiding surgeons toward optimal device selection to reduce the chances of complications.

 AI-Powered EVAR Planning